It's a day for celebration! On Friday, May 22, at noon the community is invited to the grand

 The community garden contains raised beds, wheelchair accessible beds, a butterfly garden, perennial garden, corn patch, and more.

 The Riverside Community Garden project is part of Crookston's new designation as a Minnesota GreenStep City.
 Minnesota GreenStep Cities is a voluntary challenge, assistance and recognition program to help cities achieve their sustainability and quality-of-life goals.
 These actions are tailored to all Minnesota cities, focus on cost savings and energy use reduction, and encourage civic innovation.

-Today the University of Minnesota, Crookston delivers 29 bachelor's degree programs, 20 minors, and 36 concentrations on campus--as well as 13 degrees online--in the areas of agriculture and natural resources; business; liberal arts and education; and math, science and technology.
+The University of Minnesota Crookston now delivers 31 bachelor's degree programs, 22 minors, and 36 concentrations on campus as well as 14 degree programs entirely online.
+These degrees are offered in the areas of agriculture and natural resources; business; liberal arts and education; and math, science and technology.
 With an enrollment of 1,800 undergraduates from more than 20 countries and 40 states, the Crookston campus offers a supportive, close-knit atmosphere that leads to a prestigious University of Minnesota degree.
 "Small Campus.
 Big Degree."
 To learn more, visit www.umcrookston.edu.